vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/all-apps/index.md

 ### Single Project And Single Organization

-When you are working with the `vcfa-all-apps` project type, each project that you generate is intended to work with *only a single project and and a single organization*.
+When you are working with the `vcfa-all-apps` project type, each project that you generate is intended to work with *a single project and a single organization only*.
 In case you need to work with more that one project or organization, you need to generate a separate Maven project for each of them.

 For every object type that contains the `organization` or the `projectId` key in the JSON definition (such as {{ products.vra_9_short_name }} policies), the following behavior applies.